 When Tim and I lived in the Smoky Mountains, we started doing Gatlinburg Moonshine and Whiskey History walking tours.
 Our Airbnb experience would always sell out and I still get messages from a number of people requesting tour dates.
-Since quite a few of our previous guests have reached out and it is that time of year when everyone starts heading to Gatlinburg for family vacations, I am finally putting on paper (err, blog?) how you can do a self-guided version of my tour!
+Since quite a few of our previous guests have reached out and it is that time of year when everyone starts heading to Gatlinburg for family vacations, I am finally putting on paper (err, blog?) how you can do a self-guided version of my tour.
+So, get ready to learn and have fun with moonshine tasting in Gatlinburg!

 I loved the history side of Gatlinburg Moonshine and whiskey culture.
 This self-guided you will take you on a historical trip through Tennessee’s spirit history.
-From there as you walk, you’ll visit 3 distilleries which make up part of the Tennessee Whiskey Trail.
-I’ll tell you how to go on a behind the scenes tour at a real working still house and you’ll get to see how everything is made start to finish.
+From there as you walk, you’ll visit 3 distilleries that makeup part of the Tennessee Whiskey Trail.
+I’ll tell you how to go on a behind-the-scenes tour at a real working still house and you’ll get to see how everything is made start to finish.

 You’ll learn all about the time before, during, and after Prohibition, the state’s history with whiskey, and why those Smoky Mountains were such an integral part of Gatlinburg Moonshine culture.

 Going at your own pace, you’ll see first hand what present-day distilling looks like and get to see a real working distillery!
 I’ll cover stories of famous moonshiners and get to see what the history and traditions of Tennessee Whiskey look like today.
-You’ll spend time at some of my favorite moonshineries where you will get a taste of the mountains with some world’s finest whiskey and the nation’s most sought-after moonshine.
+You’ll spend time at some of my favorite places to get moonshine in Gatlinburg where you will get a taste of the mountains with some world’s finest whiskey and the nation’s most sought-after moonshine.

 Moonshine, historically, is any untaxed liquor.
 So, we get together and make wine in my basement, we’re good.
 We make beer, we’re good!
 The moment we take that wine or beer and distill it, it becomes moonshine.
 Now when you go into some of these distilleries, they are going to be selling “moonshine” but I promise you they are paying their taxes!
 Nowadays, moonshine is an unaged, white corn whiskey.